The differences and similarities between virtual and physical meetings

 We have an in-depth article that explains how to build an effective meeting agenda.
 Here are some of the most important points.

 If you’re facilitating the meeting, it’s important to build a little "water-cooler" time into the agenda—read our virtual team building activities round-up for ideas.
 It’s difficult to create a connection with your team when working remotely.
-In a Charma questionnaire on the state of virtual meetings, more than half of respondents said that establishing a personal connection is the biggest challenge with one on ones.
-Building rapport during regular check-ins, especially during 1:1 meetings, is essential.
+In a Charma questionnaire on the state of virtual meetings, more than half of respondents said that establishing a personal connection is the biggest challenge with one-on-ones.
+Building rapport during regular check-ins, especially during one-on-one meetings, is essential.

 Meetings eat up time, and virtual meetings are no exception.
 When the wrong people are invited to a meeting, it wastes precious time, hinders the productivity of the meeting, and kills team morale—no one wants their time to be wasted. 😤